-Downtown New Orleans boasts a burgeoning medical district, with campuses for the Veteran's Affairs Hospital, LSU Health Sciences, the Delagado Charity School of Nursing, the Louisiana Cancer

-Research Center, and more.
+Downtown New Orleans boasts a burgeoning medical district, with campuses for the Veteran's Affairs Hospital, LSU Health Sciences, the Delgado Charity School of Nursing, the Louisiana Cancer Research Center, and Bio District.

 With hospitals and clinics across the region, Ochsner Health System is the largest single employer, creating over 9,000 jobs.